In this article from the Orcacore, we want to teach you How to install MariaDB on Ubuntu 20.04.

 This will ask you to make some changes like the database root password.
 Because you have not set up a password above press Enter for none to continue.

-After that, you will ask to set up a root password type N to continue.
+After that, you will be asked to set up a root password type N to continue.

 Create an administrative user in your MariaDB